 3. Reboot your PC and log in as the administrator again.
 And retry system restore.

-If there are no restore points for one reason or the other, you can carry out a Windows 10 in-place upgrade repair.
+If there are no restore points for one reason or the other, you can carry out a Windows In-place upgrade repair.
 The procedure will retain your personalized settings, installed apps, and personal files but will replace any corrupt or damaged system files with fresh copies.